Skip to content

 AI Learning Partner

-Generative AI that continuously accompanies employees in learning, planning, reflecting and problem-solving.
+Generative AI that continuously supports employees in learning, planning, reflecting and problem-solving.

 Competence

-The ability to find one's way in open and unclear complex and dynamic situations, especially in the work process, in a self-organized manner.
-According to Erpenbeck/Heyse: Dispositions for self-organization.
-Competencies are more than knowledge and skills - they enable action in new, unknown situations.
+The ability to find one's way in open and unmanageable complex and dynamic situations in a self-organized manner, particularly in the work process.
+According to Erpenbeck/Heyse: dispositions for self-organization.
+Competences are more than knowledge and skills – they enable action in new, unknown situations.

 Competence Atlas

-Structured overview of all partial competencies of a competence model.
-At Valcom: Basic structure for around 390 competencies in 4 competence areas, scientifically described by Prof. Dr. Werner Sauter.
+Structured overview of all sub-competences of a competence model.
+At Valcom: the basic structure for around 390 competences in 4 competence areas, scientifically described by Prof. Dr. Werner Sauter.

 Competence Diagnostics

-Systematic recording and analysis of competencies with the aim of identifying strengths, development areas and skills gaps in order to derive individual recommendations for learning goals and development paths.
-Valcom offers scientifically based competence diagnostics with AI support.
+Systematic capture and analysis of competences with the aim of identifying strengths, development fields and skills gaps, in order to derive individual recommendations for learning objectives and development paths.
+Valcom offers scientifically sound competence diagnostics with AI support.

 Competence Development

-Process of self-organized building and further development of competencies.
+The process of self-organized building and further development of competences.
 Learning and working are brought together.
-Requires the internalization of values in real challenges.
+It requires the internalization of values in real challenges.

-Systematic recording of competencies within a competence model based on observed actions using questionnaires and evaluation tools that lead to a competence profile.
+Systematic capture of competences within the framework of a competence model on the basis of observed actions by means of questionnaires and evaluation tools that result in a competence profile.

 Competence Management

-Management discipline with which competencies in the company are actively and strategy-oriented controlled.
-Task: Describe competencies, make them transparent and enable all employees and managers to record and specifically develop competencies.
+A management discipline with which competences in the company are actively and strategically controlled.
+Its task: to describe competences, make them transparent and enable all employees and managers to capture and develop competences in a targeted manner.

 Competence Model

-Structured description of competencies, e.g. subdivided into personal, social-communicative, activity and action-oriented as well as professional-methodical competencies.
-Forms the basis for systematic competence recording and development.
+Structured description of competences, e.g. subdivided into personal, social-communicative, activity- and action-oriented as well as professional-methodological competences.
+Forms the basis for systematic competence capture and development.

 Competence Profile

-Individual representation of a person's competencies.
-At Valcom visualized as a radar chart that compares target and actual competencies and shows development areas.
+Individual representation of a person's competences.
+At Valcom visualized as a radar chart that contrasts target and actual competences and shows development fields.

 Constructivism

-Learning theory according to which learning is an active, situational and social process in which knowledge is self-directed interpreted and constructed.
-Self-organized learning can be successfully implemented if learning processes are individually designed.
+Learning theory according to which learning is an active, situational and social process in which knowledge is interpreted and constructed in a self-directed manner.
+Self-organized learning can be successfully realized when the learning processes are designed individually.

 Artificial Intelligence (AI)

-Algorithmic procedures that imitate human cognitive abilities and replicate behaviors to independently process problems.
+Algorithmic methods that imitate human cognitive abilities and reproduce ways of acting in order to process problems independently.
 Valcom uses AI for profile creation and learning recommendations, VIA as an AI learning partner.

 L